aws-samples/aws-do-eks/Container-Root/eks/deployment/inference/agentic-ai/nemotron/ultra/README.md

 ## Deploy the model

 The model can be deployed in aggregated or disaggregated mode.
 In aggregated mode the prefill and decode work in any inference operation is performed by a single worker.
 In disaggregated mode the prefill and decode operations are done by different workers which are deployed on different nodes and can be scaled independently.
+The model can also be deployed using deployment manifests when running one instance of the model on one node, or using a [LeaderWorkerSet]() manifest when running a model instance distributed between two nodes.
+Set `MANIFEST_TYPE` to `deployment` or `lws` in the corresponding `.env` file per your preference.

 ### Aggregated mode